hashicorp/terraform-provider-azurerm/website/docs/r/web_application_firewall_policy.html.markdown

 The `custom_rules` block supports the following:

-* `name` - (Required) Gets name of the resource that is unique within a policy.
+* `name` - (Optional) Gets name of the resource that is unique within a policy.
 This name can be used to access the resource.

 * `priority` - (Required) Describes priority of the rule.
 Rules with a lower value will be evaluated before rules with a higher value.